 4. The fees and interest rates tend to be higher

-Because of the risk factor mentioned above, buy-to-let mortgages have traditionally attracted much higher interest rate.
+Because of the risk factor mentioned above, buy-to-let mortgages have traditionally attracted a much higher interest rate.
 However, this gap may be narrowing.
-Moneyfacts says that two-year fixed-rate buy-to-let mortgages are currently not much more expensive than the equivalent residential mortgages, with longer-term fixed mortgage rates about 1% higher.
+Moneyfacts says that two-year fixed-rate buy-to-let mortgages are not much more expensive than the equivalent residential mortgages, with longer-term fixed mortgage rates about 1% higher.